Greg Lewis (wide receiver)

-Gregory Alan Lewis Jr. (born February 12, 1980) is an American football coach and former player.
-He is the wide receivers coach for the Baltimore Ravens of the National Football League (NFL).
+Gregory Alan Lewis Jr. (born February 12, 1980) is an American football coach and former player who is currently the wide receivers coach for the Tennessee Titans of the National Football League (NFL).
 He played wide receiver in the NFL for eight seasons.
-After playing college football for Illinois, he was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
+After playing college football for Illinois, Lewis was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
 He played for the Eagles for six seasons from 2003 to 2008 and the Minnesota Vikings for two seasons from 2009 to 2010.
-Lewis has served as assistant coach for the University of San Diego, San Jose State, Pittsburgh Panthers, Eagles, and Chiefs.
+Lewis has served as assistant coach for the University of San Diego, San Jose State, Pittsburgh Panthers, Eagles, and Kansas City Chiefs.

 Early life

 Lewis attended Rich South High School in Richton Park, Illinois, which retired his No. 8 jersey in 2004.

 College career

 Lewis went to the University of Illinois, joining the football team as a walk-on.